 The online version of Waxweb has been hosted since 1994 by the Institute for Advanced Technology in the Humanities at the University of Virginia.
 It is an 85 minute movie in 80,000 pieces.

-In the story at the centre of Waxweb Jacob Maker is a beekeeper who designs flight simulators"One day, the past arrives out of the future, and Jacob enters".
+In the story at the centre of Waxweb Jacob Maker is a beekeeper who designs flight simulators.
+"One day, the past arrives out of the future, and Jacob enters".
 The online version uses Realmedia format and enables users to watch the sequences in the order determined by choices made at every step of the way through the story.
 There is also a CD Romversion.

 The production has received support from the New York State Council for the Arts.
 Between 1995 and 1997, technical support (and inspiration for this final version) was provided byRACE Laboratory, at the University of Tokyo.
 An early version of Waxweb ran as a MOO, technically supported by Brown University Graphics Lab students (Tom Meyer, Suzanne Hader, David Klaphaak, and others).
 Additional software for that version was provided by Eastgate Systems with additional assistance from Melynda Barnhardt.